crunchyroll/ef-open/doc/installing-pants-and-building-ef-open.md

 ```
 Define custom values for your tooling
 - edit <code>~/workspace/&lt;REPO&gt;/ef_site_config.py</code>
-- localize all values for the company/project following the examples in comments there
+- localize all values for the company/project following the examples in comments in the file
 - save the updated <code>~/workspace/&lt;REPO&gt;/ef_site_config.py</code>

 Copy in the BUILD file so pants can use your <code>&lt;REPO&gt;/ef_site_config.py</code>